-- [14] Ethical Individualism, then, is the crown of the edifice that Darwin and Haeckel have erected for Natural Science.
-It is the theory of evolution applied to the moral life. - [15] Anyone who restricts the concept of the natural from the outset to an artificially limited and narrowed sphere, is easily tempted not to allow any room within it for free individual action.
-The consistent Evolutionist does not easily fall a prey to such a narrow-minded view.
-He cannot let the process of evolution terminate with the ape, and acknowledge for man a supernatural origin.
-Again, he cannot stop short at the organic reactions of man and regard only these as natural.
-He has to treat also the life of moral self-determination as the continuation of organic life. - The Evolutionist, then. in accordance [16] fundamental principles, can maintain only that moral action evolves out of the less perfect forms of natural processes.
-He must leave the characterization of action, i.e., its determination as free action, to the immediate observation of each agent.
-All that he maintains is only that men have developed out of monkeys.
-What the nature of men actually is must be determined by observation of men themselves.
-The results of this observation cannot possibly contradict the history of evolution.
-Only the assertion that the results are such as to exclude their being due to a natural world-order would contradict recent developments in the Natural Sciences.3 - [17] Ethical Individualism, then, has nothing to fear from a Natural Science which understands itself.
-Observation yields freedom as the characteristic quality of the perfect form of human action.
-The establishment of a conceptual connection between this fact of observation and other kinds of processes results in the theory of the natural origin of free actions. - [18] What, then, from the standpoint of nature are we to say of the distinction, already mentioned above (p.
-13), between the two statements, "To be free means to be able to do what you will," and "To be able, as you please, to strive or not to strive is the real meaning of the dogma of free will"?
+What, then, from the standpoint of nature are we to say of the distinction, already mentioned above (p.
+8), between the two statements, "To be free means to be able to do what you will," and "To be able, as you please, to strive or not to strive is the real meaning of the dogma of free will"?
 Hamerling bases his theory of free will precisely on this distinction, by declaring the first statement to be correct but the second to be an absurd tautology.
 He says, "I can do what I will, but to say I can will what I will is an empty tautology."
 Whether I am able to do, i.e., to make real, what I will, i.e., what I have set before myself as my idea of action, that depends on external circumstances and on my technical skill (cp. p.
-118).
-To be free means to be able to determine by moral imagination out of oneself, those ideas (motives) which lie at the basis of action.
+200).
+To be free means to be able to determine by moral imagination out of oneself those ideas (motives) which lie at the basis of action.
 Freedom is impossible if anything other than I myself (whether a mechanical process or God) determines my moral ideas.
-In other words, I am free only when I myself produce these ideas, but not when I am merely able to realize the ideas which another being has implanted in me.
+In other words, I am free only when I myself produce these ideas, but not when I am merely able to realise the ideas which another being has implanted in me. !
 A free being is one who can will what he regards as right.
 Whoever does anything other than what he wills must be impelled to it by motives which do not lie in himself.
 Such a man is unfree in his action.
 Accordingly, to be able to will, as you please, what you consider right or wrong means to be free or unfree as you please.
 This is, of course, just as absurd as to identify freedom with the faculty of doing what one is compelled to will.
-But this is just what Hamerling maintains when he says, "It is perfectly true that the will is always determined by motives. but it is absurd to say that on this ground it is unfree; for a greater freedom can neither be desired nor conceived than the freedom to realize oneself in proportion to one's own power and strength of will."
+But this is just what Hamerling maintains when he says, "It is perfectly true that the will is always determined by motives, but it is absurd to say that on this ground it is unfree; for a greater freedom can neither be desired nor conceived than the freedom to realise oneself in proportion to one's own power and strength of will."
 On the contrary, it is well possible to desire a greater freedom and that a true freedom, viz., the freedom to determine for oneself the motives of one's volitions.